annaesvensson/yellow-core/README.md

 Set `Redirect` in the [page settings](#settings-page) at the top of a page.
 The page is redirected to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your computer.

-## How to customise a page

-Set `Layout` and `Theme` in the [page settings](#settings-page) at the top of a page.
-The HTML code of a page can be customised in the layout file.
-The CSS code of a page can be customised in the theme file.
-Have a look at the existing files and customise them.
-Your changes will not be overwritten when the website is updated.
-[Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout) and [themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).

 ## How to use the command line

 You can execute commands at the command line.
 This allows you, for example, to [start a web server](https://github.com/annaesvensson/yellow-serve) and [generate a static website](https://github.com/annaesvensson/yellow-generate).
 The available commands depend on extensions installed.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.